-At the Park Center for Independent Media, Maura researched, wrote, and spoke about independent media; collaborated with dedicated independent newshounds; and mentored students toward careers as non-corporate-tethered journalists.
-Among the many independent journalists and media luminaries PCIM has hosted are international journalist Sharif Abdel-Kouddous, journalist and podcast host Farai Chideya, Dan Ellsberg of Watergate whistleblower fame, feminist author Susan Faludi, documentary filmmaker Josh Fox, Democracy Now! cohosts Juan González and Amy Goodman, attorney/investigator Lisa Graves (then) of the Center for Media and Democracy, Glenn Greenwald of The Intercept, media watchdog Janine Jackson, FAIR.org, author and journalist Naomi Klein (left, middle), people's pundit and humorist Jim Hightower (left, bottom), author and The Intercept journalist Jeremy Scahill, Robert Scheer of Ramparts and TruthDig, author and investigator David Sirota (left, top; then) of International Business Times, cartoonist Tom Tomorrow (Dan Perkins), journalist and immigrants rights activist José Antonio Vargas, and sports policy correspondent of The Nation Dave Zirin.
+Among the many independent journalists and media luminaries PCIM has hosted are author and investigator David Sirota (top left), then of International Business Times, author and journalist Naomi Klein (below left), people's pundit and humorist Jim Hightower (bottom left), international journalist Sharif Abdel-Kouddous, journalist and podcast host Farai Chideya, Dan Ellsberg of Watergate whistleblower fame, feminist author Susan Faludi, documentary filmmaker Josh Fox, Democracy Now! cohosts Juan González and Amy Goodman, attorney/investigator Lisa Graves (then) of the Center for Media and Democracy, Glenn Greenwald of The Intercept, media watchdog Janine Jackson of Fairness and Accuracy in Reporting (FAIR.org), author and The Intercept journalist Jeremy Scahill, Robert Scheer of Ramparts and TruthDig, cartoonist Tom Tomorrow (Dan Perkins), journalist and immigrants rights activist José Antonio Vargas, and sports policy correspondent of The Nation Dave Zirin.

 If you'd like to get your news from a much more reliable source than what comes disguised as news from corporate-controlled mainstream media (including so-called "public" media), you'll want to check out PCIM's list of selected U.S. indy media.